 In 1927, Mercedes Gleitze crossed the English Channel with her Rolex Oyster.
 The cross took 10 hours and the watch remained in perfect working condition.

-In 1953, new exploit for Rolex, their iconic Oyster Perpetual Explorer accompanied the British climber Edmund Hillary at the summit of the Everest, the highest mountain in the world!
+In 1953, a new exploit for Rolex, their iconic Oyster Perpetual Explorer accompanied the British climber Edmund Hillary to the summit of Everest, the highest mountain in the world!

 Hillary & Rolex’s legend has just started…